-Dr. Prasant Mohapatra is a Professor in the Department of Computer Science and is serving as the Dean of Graduate Studies and the Vice-Provost of Graduate Education at the University of California, Davis.
-He served as an Associate Chancellor during 2014-16, and the Interim Vice-Provost and the CIO during 2013-14.
+Dr. Prasant Mohapatra is serving as the Vice Chancellor for Research at University of California, Davis.
+He is also a Professor in the Department of Computer Science and served as the Dean and Vice-Provost of Graduate Studies at University of California, Davis during 2016-18.
+He served as an Associate Chancellor during 2014-16, and the Interim Vice-Provost and CIO of UC Davis during 2013-14.
 He was the Department Chair of Computer Science during 2007-13, and held the Tim Bucher Family Endowed Chair Professorship during that period.

-Dr. Mohapatra is the Editor-in-Chief of the IEEE Transactions on Mobile Computing.
-He has served on the editorial boards of the IEEE Transactions on Computers, IEEE Transactions on Mobile Computing, IEEE Transaction on Parallel and Distributed Systems, ACM WINET, and Ad Hoc Networks.
+D. Mohapatra was the Editor-in-Chief of the IEEE Transactions on Mobile Computing.
+He has served on the editorial board of the IEEE Transactions on Computers, IEEE Transactions on Mobile Computing, IEEE Transaction on Parallel and Distributed Systems, ACM WINET, and Ad Hoc Networks.
 He has served as the Program Chair and the General Chair and has been on the program/organizational committees of several international conferences.
 He has been a Guest Editor for IEEE Network, IEEE Transactions on Mobile Computing, IEEE Communications, IEEE Wireless Communications, and the IEEE Computer.

 Dr. Mohapatra received his doctoral degree from Penn State University in 1993, and received an Outstanding Engineering Alumni Award in 2008.
 He is also the recipient of Distinguished Alumnus Award from the National Institute of Technology, Rourkela, India.